 - Step 1.
-Check for oil leakage, - a.
+Check for oil leakage. - a.
 Inspect engine for oil leaks.
-If not leaks, do step 2. - b.
+If no leaks, do Step 2. - b.
 Repair or replace defective components. - Step 2.
 Check for blocked air intake system.

 Remove blockage as found.
-If no blockage, do step 3.
+If no blockage, do Step 3.

 - Step 3.
 Check for defective intake or exhaust valve seals or valve guides. - a.
 Repair or replace defective components.
 Refer to paragraph 3-27. - b.
 Disassemble and inspect valve seals and guides.
 Refer to paragraph 3-27.
-If not defective replace defective engine.
+If not defective, and trouble persists notify next higher level of maintenance.